d8th/stTtt/README.md

-Tic Tac Toe in Pharo
+Tic Tac Toe in Smalltalk
 =====